munificent/craftinginterpreters/book/calls-and-functions.md

 <img src="image/calls-and-functions/arithmetic.png" alt="The arithmetic to calculate frame-&gt;slots from stackTop and argCount." />

-The funny little `- 1` is to skip over local slot zero, which the compiler automatically allocated for private use.
-It's pointless right now, but will be useful when we get to methods.
+The funny little `- 1` is to skip over local slot zero, which contains the function being called.
+That slot isn't used right now, but will be when we get to methods.

 Time for a quick side trip.
 Now that we have a handy function for initiating a CallFrame, we may as well use it to set up the first frame for executing the top